 Brands are ditching big names for niche audiences

 Remember when Justin Bieber and other megastars lost two million fake followers each in a single day Twitter purge?
-Yeah, that was a wake-up call the industry decided not to snooze.
+Yeah, that was a wake-up call the influencer marketing industry decided not to snooze.
 As brands witness the growing consumer disillusionment, they’re choosing to partner with micro-influencers who have a smaller yet more dedicated audience.
 Look at Kim Kardashian who seems to attract more and more backlash for culturally insensitive social media missteps.
 Brands are wary of what happens when her 177 million followers no longer believe she has their best interests at heart.
 According to London-based South African fashion blogger Tina Prokas, her relatively small following of 42K people has actually become an advantage which secured opportunities with prominent brands like Nike, ASOS, TopShop and Elizabeth Arden.
 “I have seen a shift in the industry, where it’s become less about numbers and more about an engaged, niche audience,” says Prokas.
 “People are selective about who they follow, because users are smart enough to spot people that are not being genuine about promotions.”
 Turns out, bigger has never really meant better.